Detailed Guide forBus Drivers, School or Special Client in San Diego County

 Of the 17 employers surveyed who responded in San Diego County, who provides medical benefits, almost all reported that they pay half or more of the cost of medical insurance for full-time, and all reported that they pay half or more of the cost of medical insurance for part-time Bus Drivers, School or Special Client.

 Insurance by Portion Paid by Time Base

 |Half or more||29%||80%|

 Individuals who have good driving records and who are willing to work a part-time or irregular schedule will have the best job prospects.

 The number of School Bus Drivers is expected to increase as a result of growth in elementary and secondary school enrollments.
 However, the increase will not be high due to a slowdown in the growth rate of school enrollment.
 School bus-driving jobs should be easier to acquire than other bus-driving jobs particularly in suburban areas as most are part-time positions subject to high turnover and require less training.

 Projections of Employment

-In California, the number of Bus Drivers, School or Special Client is expected to grow slower than average growth rate for all occupations.
-Jobs for Bus Drivers, School or Special Client are expected to increase by 11.6 percent, or 3,300 jobs between 2012 and 2022.
+In California, the number of Bus Drivers, School or Special Client is expected to grow faster than average growth rate for all occupations.
+Jobs for Bus Drivers, School or Special Client are expected to increase by 18.1 percent, or 5,100 jobs between 2014 and 2024.